hubblestack/pulsar/README.rst

 .. note:: This should be the default value.
 To verify run: `salt-call config.get file_roots`

-.. note:: Remember to restart the Salt Master after making this change to the configuration.
+.. tip:: Remember to restart the Salt Master after making this change to the configuration.

 Installation (Packages)
 -----------------------